 Liaison officers were required to have (ideally) “a knowledge of French customs and language, a certain amount of military experience, an adaptability to circumstances, and a great deal of tact and good judgment”.
 They were subject “not only to the orders of [their] immediate American commander, but also to orders of the Allied authority to whom … attached”.
 They were “to transmit all orders, all requests for information and all demands of any kind formulated by the Allied authority to the competent and interested American authority, and vice versa”.
 15

-According to historian John Toland, Captain Whitehouse was “relieved from duty” as Acting Director of the Liaison Service (presumably for passing on the false armistice news he received from Captain Stanton).
-But “no action was taken” against Stanton who, the report decided, had not played a significant part in spreading the news.
-16
+According to historian John Toland, “several weeks [after 7 November] Captain Whitehouse was relieved from duty as liaison officer” – presumably for passing on the false armistice news he received from Captain Stanton.
+However, “no action was taken in the case of Captain Stanton” – presumably because the G-2 (SOS) report concluded that he had not played a significant part in spreading the news.
+16 But attempts to locate the documents Toland cites as sources for his comments have proved unsuccessful.
+17

 The Liaison Service building, from where Captain Whitehouse made his telephone calls, was at “No. 45, Avenue Montaigne, Paris”.
 2 It was not far from G-2 (SOS) headquarters at 11 Avenue Montaigne.
 (Avenue Montaigne was across the river Seine from the Quai d’Orsay and French Foreign Ministry building.)